New Masters: Background

 By the summer of 1967, Cat Stevens had achieved immense commercial success in the United Kingdom.
 His singles "Matthew and Son" (1966) and "I'm Gonna Get Me a Gun" (1967) had both reached the Record Retailer top-ten, as had his debut album Matthew & Son (1967).
 According to writer John Tracy, Stevens' had "arrived in triumphant style" by the span of less than 8 months.
 In addition to having become a teenage idol, he had also established himself as a respected songwriter when the Tremeloes rendition of "Here Comes My Baby" (1967) also became a worldwide hit, which additionally had made him wealthy in the form of royalties.
 Although he made upwards of £1,000 a week solely by performing, his career was "about to take a nosedive".
 Stevens' had started experiencing the downsides of stardom and began drinking and smoking heavily to cope with his loneliness; in a later interview, Stevens stated that he "needed at least a bottle of brandy or wine" to get him onto stage.
 (Note: The Jimi Hendrix Experience's bassist Noel Redding introduced Stevens' to LSD as well, though he did not have a pleasant experience with the drug which spared him "from hurtling down the route of drugs".)

 At the time, Stevens was signed to Deram Records and was produced by former Springfields-member Mike Hurst.
-At the time, Stevens' sound was largely influenced by the the Beach Boys Pet Sounds (1966), an album that Hurst had an "permanent infatuation with".
+At the time, Stevens' sound was largely influenced by the Beach Boys' Pet Sounds (1966), an album that Hurst had a "permanent infatuation with".
 However, Stevens' had started being torn between being viewed as an "expandable pop idol" and the continued development of his music, particularly after the Beatles' released Sgt.
 Pepper's Lonely Hearts Club Band during the summer of 1967.
 Stevens' had ambitions of being a "proper singer-songwriter", which made him stand at odds with Hurst, who wanted to continue to do "the bigger arrangements" and refused to let him part from this sound.
 Stevens' had also grown tired with Deram Records, who also refused to let him branch out from his baroque pop-sound in fear that the endeavour would not be commercially successful.
 The entire endeavour led to Stevens, his brother David and Hurst meeting behind closed doors, where Hurst was accused of profiting "unduly" from Stevens' music, which he vehemently denied.
 This in turn led to a long, complicated legal fight between Stevens and Hurst; their next appointment was with a lawyer.